nvidia-holoscan/holohub/README.md

 [![Operators](https://img.shields.io/badge/Operators-41-59A700)](https://github.com/nvidia-holoscan/holohub/tree/main/operators)
 [![Tutorials](https://img.shields.io/badge/Tutorials-12-59A700)](https://github.com/nvidia-holoscan/holohub/tree/main/tutorials)

-HoloHub is a central repository for the NVIDIA Holoscan AI sensor processing community to share apps and extensions.
-We invite users and developers of extensions and applications for the Holoscan platform to reuse and contribute components and sample applications.
+This is a central repository for the NVIDIA Holoscan AI sensor processing community to share reference applications, operators, tutorials and benchmarks.
+We invite users and developers of the Holoscan platform to reuse and contribute to this repository.

 # Table of Contents
 - [Overview](#overview)